Gayle Levy, Ph.D.

 The UMKC Honors Program is designed to enrich the college experience of the most outstanding students through the integration of traditional and novel approaches to learning from the humanities, the behavioral and social sciences, the natural and physical sciences and other divisions of the University.

-In order to accomplish these goals, all honors students have the opportunity to enroll in a wide variety of honors courses offered each semester.
-Honors credit may also be earned through:
+In order to accomplish these goals, all honors students have the opportunity to earn credit in the following ways:

 - Honors Contracts